D4stiny/PeaceMaker/README.md

 PeaceMaker was designed primarily as a weapon to detect custom malware in virtualized environments.
 Specifically, this project was started in pursuit of preparing for the [Information Security Talent Search](https://www.ists.io/) blue/red team competition hosted by RIT's Security Club, [RITSEC](https://www.ritsec.club/).
 The competition's red team is primarily industry security professionals, which is why I decided my own defense platform would be useful.
 In a project like this, I can make sacrifices to factors such as performance that widely-employed AV/EDR companies can't make, allowing me to make decisions I couldn't get away with in a real product.

 ## Features
+- View what code started a process (stack trace).
+- View what code loaded an image into a process (stack trace).
-- Detecting unmapped (hidden) code via Stack Walking common operations such as:
+- Detect unmapped (hidden) code via Stack Walking common operations such as:
 	- Process Creation
 	- Image Load
 	- Thread Creation